joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

 #### Worksheets
 - Logical Operator Worksheet
-- Syntax Worksheet
-- Relational Operators, Arithmetic Operators, and Type Coercion Worksheet

-The prompts for these are located under the files section at the top of this page.

 #### Separate Exercises
 Make a program, complete with user input validation (for incorrect input), that rounds a decimal value up or down.